azmobiledev/appzilo-offerwall/README.md

 Condition 1:

-Offerwall is implemented in your main activity, include code below into onCreate function
+Offerwall is implemented in your application main activity, include code below into onCreate function
 ```
 //Add into onCreate override function
 Offerwall.onNewIntent(getApplicationContext(), getIntent());